Dynamical phases in growing populations: understanding recovery from bottlenecks: Results

-The existence of equivalence classes prompts the following approximation (Appendix~\ref{app:equival}):
+The existence of equivalence classes prompts the following simplification (Supplementary Information, Sec.~\ref{sec:classes-dec}):

-where $p^\text{stoc}_{\mathcal{S}_i}=\Pr\left\{\boldsymbol{n}_{t_{\text{ays}}}\in \mathcal{S}_i\,\vert\,\boldsymbol{N}_0\right\}$ (again, with avoidance of extinction assumed implicitly), and states $\boldsymbol{s}_i$ can be chosen arbitrarily from $\mathcal{S}_i$.
-This allows us to verify our heuristic understanding of how the rates of growth and mutation impact fixation probabilities by controlling the duration and stochastic character of dynamical phases and therefore the likelihood of (stochastic) behaviours, such as crossing the separatrix, that are crucial in dictating long term outcomes and hence founder effects.
+where $p^\text{stoc}_{\mathcal{S}_i}=\Pr\left\{\boldsymbol{n}_{t_{\text{asy}}}\in \mathcal{S}_i\,\vert\,\boldsymbol{N}_0\right\}$ (again, with avoidance of extinction assumed implicitly), and states $\boldsymbol{s}_i$ can be chosen arbitrarily from $\mathcal{S}_i$.
+This approximation allows us to verify our heuristic understanding of how the rates of growth and mutation impact fixation probabilities by controlling the duration and stochastic character of dynamical phases and therefore the likelihood of (stochastic) behaviours, such as crossing the separatrix, that are crucial in dictating long-term outcomes.
+It also dramatically reduces the computational time needed to calculate $p_\text{AllD}$ for a range of different initial conditions, since we only need to recalculate the four likelihoods that the stochastically-induced regime finishes in each of the equivalence classes, respectively.
+The conditional probability $p_\text{AllD}^\text{asy}$, by contrast, does not depend on the specific initial conditions (but rather in which equivalence class the system is at time $t_\text{asy}$).